Vegan Christmas Pudding

 Instructions

-- Combine the cranberries, raisins, sultanas, mango, apricot, pineapple, pecans, dates, orange zest, orange juice and liquor in a bowl and leave the mixture for 2 hours for the fruit to soften.
+- Combine the cranberries, sultanas, raisins, mango, pineapple, apricot, pecans, dates, orange zest, orange juice and orange liqueur in a bowl, then leave the mixture to stand for 2 hours so the fruit softens.

-- Beat together the dairy-free butter and sugar.
+- Beat together the dairy-free butter and brown sugar until creamy.

-- Grease the pudding bowl with coconut oil.
+- Grease the pudding bowl with the coconut oil.

-- Place a circle of baking paper on top.
-Cover the top of the pudding bowl in parchment paper and tie it on with string.
+- Place a circle of baking paper on top of the mixture, then cover the top of the pudding bowl with parchment paper and tie it on with string.

-- Fold the paper up so that it doesn’t touch the water.
+- Fold the paper up at the edges so that it does not touch the water.

 - Place the pudding bowl in a large pan.

-- Add enough water so that its level will come up to two-thirds of the bowl.
+- Add enough water to come two-thirds of the way up the side of the bowl.

-- The pudding needs to steam for three to four hours.
-Make sure to check the water level every 30 minutes.
+- Steam the pudding for three to four hours, checking the water level every 30 minutes and topping it up as needed.

-- Wrap and keep in the fridge for 2 to 4 weeks.
+- Let it cool, then wrap it well and keep it in the fridge for 2 to 4 weeks.

 Looks soo delicious 😋